Paris Olympics kicks off with ambitious but rainy opening ceremony on the Seine River

 Paris organizers said 6,800 of the 10,500 athletes would attend before they embark on the next 16 days of competition.

-The boats carrying the Olympic teams started the parade by breaking through curtains of water that cascaded down from Austerlitz Bridge, the start of the 6-kilometer (nearly 4-mile) parade route.
-The jetting waters were a wink at the splendid fountains of Versailles Palace, now the venue for Olympic equestrian competitions.
+The boats carrying the Olympic teams started the parade by breaking through curtains of water that cascaded down from Austerlitz Bridge, the start of the 6-kilometer (nearly 4-mile) route.
+The jetting waters were a wink at the fountains of Versailles Palace, the venue for Olympic equestrian competitions.

 Per Olympic protocol, the first boat carried athletes from Greece, birthplace of the ancient Games.
 It was followed by the Olympic team of refugee athletes and then, the other nations in French alphabetical order.